-- (a) Instructors shall be paid twice a month over a 12 month period. - (b) Pay days shall be on the 15th day of the month or the nearest working day preceding, and on the last working day of each month.
+- (a) Instructors shall be paid twice a month over a 12-month period. - (b) Paydays shall be on the 15th day of the month or the nearest working day preceding, and on the last working day of each month. - (c) The Employer will give each Instructor a written wage statement for the pay period, including an itemized list of the salary and any other payment(s) made to the Instructor, the hours paid (where applicable), and details of all deductions.